ooxi/violetland/README.md

 Before you enjoy the game make sure that you have a 3D-accelerated video card and latest drivers for your card with 3D-acceleration support.

-Currently are supported: windows, gnu/linux, freebsd, mac os x.
+Currently are supported: windows, gnu/linux, freebsd, netbsd, mac os x.

 WINDOWS
 -------